Pazhassi Raja Archaeological Museum

 Pazhassi Raja Archaeological Museum is a museum and art gallery in Kozhikode, Kerala, India.
 The museum has a rich collection of historical artifacts from 1000 BC to 200 AD.

 History

-The building that houses the museum was constructed in the year 1812 and was then known as East Hill Bungalow.
+The building that houses the museum was constructed in 1812 and was then known as East Hill Bungalow.
 The bungalow was converted to an archaeological museum in 1976.
 In the year 1980, the building was renamed as the Pazhassi Raja Archaeological Museum.

+Pazhassi raja, known as the ' lion of kerala' led fierce resistance against the British east Indian company in the late 18th century.

+The museum was established to preserve and exhibit archaeological artifacts from different periods of Kerala history including Megalithic relics, ancient coins, murals, and sculptures.